In LAS, academic growth is only part of our students' journey to success.

 - Post-Graduation Service Opportunities—Giving Back While Gaining Skills

-- Resumes for Scientists: How to Best Highlight Your Center and Research Skills
+- Resumes for Scientists: How to Best Highlight Your Research Skills

 - Tech Savvy Skills Every LAS Student Should Know